shirtd/tpers/README.md

 ### Persistence

-The persistence computation is carried out using Persistence is carried out using [ripser](https://pypi.org/project/ripser/).
-The following arguments are passed to `ripser` for each frame.
+The following arguments are passed to [ripser](https://pypi.org/project/ripser/) for each frame.

 * `--dim {d}`: Maximum rips/persistence dimension,
 * `--thresh {t}`: Maximum distance to compute in the Rips complex,